XNM1/linux-nixos-hyprland-config-dotfiles/README.md

 - **nixpkgs**: unstable
 - **rust**: nightly version

-This approach ensures that you stay on the forefront of technology, receiving the most recent software advancements promptly. 🚨However, it's important to note that this emphasis on bleeding-edge software may impact the stability of the system.
+This approach ensures that you stay on the forefront of technology, receiving the most recent software advancements promptly. 🚨 However, it's important to note that this emphasis on bleeding-edge software may impact the stability of the system.

-🚨Please note that the system utilizes **Podman** instead of **Docker** for containerization due to various reasons, primarily related to security (rootless and daemonless containers), easier migration to Kubernetes, availability of pods, compatibility with systemd, and better security for `distrobox`.
+🚨 Please note that the system utilizes **Podman** instead of **Docker** for containerization due to various reasons, primarily related to security (rootless and daemonless containers), easier migration to Kubernetes, availability of pods, compatibility with systemd, and better security for `distrobox`.
 If you prefer to use **Docker** instead of **Podman**, you can make the switch by commenting out the **Podman** section in the `nixos/virtualisation.nix` file and uncommenting the **Docker** section.
 More details on **Docker** configuration in NixOS can be found [here](https://nixos.wiki/wiki/Docker).

 The system also enables SELinux patches, as well as AppArmor and Tomoyo Linux Security Modules.
 It includes security daemons such as Fail2Ban and USBGuard, with Firejail preinstalled to meet your security requirements.